 Chief Jessica Robledo

-Jessica Robledo joined the Pflugerville Police Department as Interim Chief on January 6, 2017.
-She was sworn in as Police Chief for the City of Pflugerville on February 14, 2017.
+Chief Robledo served the City of Austin for 30 years and has more than 15 years of executive and supervisory experience.
+She joined the City of Pflugerville Police Department as Interim Chief on January 6, 2017 and was sworn in as the Pflugerville Chief of Police in an Oath of Office Ceremony on February 14, 2017.

 ContactChief of Police